sealedsins/torei/content/stories/sealed-away.md

 "I was just wondering if everything is okay.
 I haven't seen you in a few days, and I heard some strange noises coming from your apartment last night," Mrs. Lee said.

-Althea felt a surge of panic rise up in her chest.
-She had been so lost in her thoughts that she hadn't even realized she had made any noise.
-She tried to think of a plausible excuse but came up short.
+Althea's heart pounded in her chest.
+She hadn't realized that her climax had been loud enough for her neighbour to hear.
+She tried to come up with a believable excuse, but her mind was blank.

-"I'm fine, thank you for asking.
-I've just been working on a project and must have been up late.
-Sorry if I disturbed you," Althea said, trying to sound as casual as possible.
+Althea took a deep breath, trying to stay calm.
+"Oh, I'm sorry if I disturbed you, Mrs. Lee.
+I was just... um... trying out a new exercise routine," she said, hoping that her neighbour would buy the lie.

-Mrs. Lee seemed to accept her explanation.
-"Okay, just wanted to make sure everything was alright.
-Let me know if you need anything."
+Mrs. Lee seemed to hesitate for a moment before nodding.
+"Okay, I understand.
+Just wanted to make sure everything was okay.
+If you need anything, don't hesitate to let me know," she said before turning to leave.

-Althea breathed a sigh of relief as she heard Mrs. Lee's footsteps fading away down the hall.
-She knew she needed to be more careful and try to keep a lower profile, especially with her new, unconventional look.

 With a clear head, Althea resumed tidying up her apartment, carefully putting things in their proper places.
 As she worked, she realized that the suit had become imperceptible, almost like she was wearing nothing at all.

 With a sense of accomplishment, Althea finished cleaning her apartment, organizing her belongings, and wiping down every surface until it shone.
 She stood back, surveying her work with satisfaction, feeling proud of herself for making her space look tidy and inviting.

-Needing a break from her thoughts and the confinement of the suit, Althea decided to browse through her virtual movie collection.
-She scrolled through the titles, pausing at some before moving on, until she settled on a romantic comedy.
-She hoped that the light-hearted storyline would help her forget about the suit and her fears.
+Finally, Althea decided to reward herself by watching a movie.
+She scrolled through the titles of her virtual collaction, pausing at some before moving on, until she settled on a romantic comedy.
+She hoped that the light-hearted storyline would help her forget about her fears.

 Settling onto the couch, Althea propped her feet up on the coffee table, and pressed play.
 As she watched the movie, she found herself getting lost in the story, laughing at the comedic moments, and feeling the emotional pull of the romantic scenes.
 The characters' struggles and triumphs captured her imagination, and for a little while, Althea forgot about her own problems.

 But as the movie came to an end, Althea's thoughts returned to the suit and her confinement.
-She looked down at the symbol on her abdomen and noticed that it was much less visible than before.
+She pulled down her leggings a bit to look down at the symbol on her abdomen and noticed that it was much less visible than before.
 Her heart leapt with joy, feeling hopeful that the symbol was slowly fading away, and that she was closer to her freedom.

-Hours passed, and the sun began to set, casting the room in a warm, orange glow.
-Althea got up from the couch, letting out a contented sigh, and caught a glimpse of herself in the mirror.
-The sight of herself in the suit caught her off guard, and she couldn't help but feel a twinge of desire once again.
+It was a dark and chilly night, and Althea's apartment was almost eerily quiet, save for the low hum of the air conditioning unit.
+The movie credits had just finished rolling, and Althea sat in silence for a few moments, her mind wandering.

+Finally, pushing herself up from the couch, Althea stretched her limbs and felt the tension release from her muscles.
+She made her way to her bedroom, taking off her hoodie and leggings, and leaving them on a nearby chair.
+But as she walked past the full-length mirror on her closet door, she caught a glimpse of herself in the suit, and she froze.

+Althea's heart raced as she stared at her reflection.
+The symbol on her abdomen had almost completely disappeared, and she knew that she was getting closer to being free from the suit.
+But as she looked at herself, she couldn't help but feel a twinge of desire once again.
-She shook her head, trying to clear her thoughts.
-She knew that she couldn't give in to her urges, not when the consequences were so severe.
-Althea reminded herself of the manual and the warnings it contained.
-She couldn't risk being trapped in the suit for another day.

-Feeling a sense of unease, Althea made her way to her bedroom, hoping to find some peace in sleep.
-She climbed into bed and pulled the covers over her, closing her eyes and trying to calm her racing thoughts.
+Althea shook her head, trying to clear her mind of the tempting thoughts.
+She knew that giving into those desires would only prolong her confinement in the suit, and she was determined to break free from its grip.
+Feeling a sense of unease, Althea climbed into bed and pulled the covers up to her chin.

 But as she closed her eyes, Althea's thoughts drifted back to the suit and the way it had made her feel.
 She tried to push those thoughts out of her mind, but they persisted, growing stronger with each passing moment.

-Althea turned onto her side, facing away from the mirror, and tried to quiet her mind.
-She knew that she needed to stay strong, to resist the temptation of the suit.
-But as she lay there in the dark, Althea felt the desire building within her once again.
+Althea turned onto her side, facing away from the closet mirror, and tried to quiet her mind.
+She knew that she needed to resist the temptation, but it seemed impossible.
+The more she tried to push it away, the more it consumed her thoughts.

 She knew that she couldn't give in to her urges, but her body seemed to have a mind of its own.
-Althea tossed and turned in her bed, feeling the tightness of the skinsuit against her skin, taunting her with its promise of pleasure.
+Althea tossed and turned in her bed, feeling the tightness of the laminate against her skin, taunting her with its promise of pleasure.

 Finally, unable to resist any longer, Althea reached down and began to touch herself.
 She tried to be gentle, to take things slow and avoid climaxing, but the sensations were too intense to resist.
 Her hands started to caress her most intimate areas, and Althea felt herself getting lost in the pleasure once again.

-Althea's body writhed with pleasure, her fingers working faster and harder as she approached orgasm.
-The material of the skinsuit stretched and shifted around her, intensifying the sensations and making her feel as though she were on fire.
+Althea gasped as waves of pleasure washed over her body, making her arch her back and moan softly.
+She tried to stop, to regain control over herself, but the suit seemed to have a mind of its own, driving her towards ecstasy.

-Finally, with a gasp, Althea reached the peak of her pleasure, her body convulsing as waves of ecstasy washed over her.
+Finally, with a sharp intake of breath, Althea reached the peak of her pleasure.
+Her body trembled as waves of ecstasy coursed through her, making her arch her back and dig her nails into the laminate material of the suit.
 She cried out, her voice echoing through the small apartment as she came.

+---

+As the intense emotions started to subside, Althea's eyes fluttered closed, and she fell back onto the bed, her body slick with sweat.
+She lay there for a few moments, her mind consumed by the pleasure, before finally opening her eyes and looking down at her body.

-As Althea lay there, panting and spent, she suddenly realized that the symbol on her abdomen had become fully opaque again.
-Her heart sank as she realized what she had done.
+To her horror, the symbol on her lower abdomen had become fully opaque once again.
+Althea sat up, her fingers trembling as she reached down to touch the symbol.
+Her heart sank as she realized what she just done.

 She was trapped in the suit for another 24 hours.